BedrockStreaming/tech.bedrockstreaming.com/_posts/2019-05-27-react-europe.md

 - detect errors as early as possible.

 These words echo our own questions on the subject and these conclusions confirm our decisions.
-It is important to have **the shortest and most automated workflow possible** between the developer and the user without sacrificing the developer's experience because it goes hand in hand with all the other aspects of a project
+It is important to have **the shortest and most automated workflow possible** between the developer and the user without sacrificing the developer's experience because it goes hand in hand with all the other aspects of a project.

 At M6 Distribution, we use most of the tools presented, but two in particular caught our attention.